Buenos Aires was my first ever stop in my longterm travels through South America, and it is fair to say that it was love at first sight.

 Where to Stay in Buenos Aires

-As the Argentinean capital, Buenos Aires is a massive city with over 40 districts and a population of around 13 million!
+As the Argentine capital, Buenos Aires is a massive city with over 40 districts and a population of around 13 million!
 It’s easy to be overwhelmed when you’re looking for where to stay in Buenos Aires but that’s why we’re here!
 This Buenos Aires itinerary will ensure that you stay in the most convenient area!

 If this is your first trip to Buenos Aires, look no further than Recoleta!
 It’s a charming district that’s full of some of the most beautiful architecture you’ll find in the city!

 However, if you’re looking for a more alternative place to base yourself, Villa Crespo is your best bet!
 It’s a fairly middle-class area that’s close to many attractions on our Buenos Aires itinerary.
 Even so, it’s very cool and authentic.
-You can expect to find street art, leather workshops and trendy eateries in this district.
+You can expect to find street art, leather workshops, and trendy eateries in this district.

 If you’re visiting on a budget, staying at one of Buenos Aires hostels will be your best choice.
 However, there are many other accommodation options around.
 We’ve listed the best ones.